oussama95boussaid/-BNP-Paribas-virtuel-assistant-Chatbot/README.md

 ## 💻 Usage

-### Production API
+### Using Cloud API (Recommended)

+Simply make HTTP requests to the deployed API (see Production API section above).
+No local setup required!

+### Local Development with Ollama (Optional)

-Use the production-ready assistant class:
+If you want to run everything locally without cloud dependencies, use the Ollama-based assistant class:

 ```python
 from rag_production_ollama import BNPAssistant